cilium/cilium/Documentation/helm-values.rst

      - bool
      - ``false``
    * - bpf.lbMapMax
-     - Configure the maximum number of entries in the TCP connection tracking table. ctTcpMax: '524288' -- Configure the maximum number of entries for the non-TCP connection tracking table. ctAnyMax: '262144' -- Configure the maximum number of service entries in the load balancer maps.
+     - Configure the maximum number of service entries in the load balancer maps.
      - int
      - ``65536``
    * - bpf.monitorAggregation
-     - Configure auto-sizing for all BPF maps based on available memory. ref: https://docs.cilium.io/en/v1.9/concepts/ebpf/maps/#ebpf-maps -- Configure the level of aggregation for monitor notifications.
+     - Configure the level of aggregation for monitor notifications.
 Valid options are none, low, medium, maximum
      - string
      - ``"medium"``
    * - bpf.monitorFlags